Jesterwocky/qwizDOM/README.md

 ### `.find(selector)`
 Returns a DomNodes object collecting all child elements that match the specified CSS selector.

-To get matching nodes child elements, .querySelectorAll() is called on each element in the collection, passing the specified selector as the argument.

 ### `.html(string)`
 If given no argument, returns the innerHTML of the first element in the collection.